 Basic concepts of monetary policy

-The monetary policy It consists of the decisions the central bank makes to control the quantity and cost of money in the economy.
+The monetary policy it consists of the decisions made by the central bank to control the amount and cost of money in the economy.
 Its main purpose is to maintain economic stability.

-This policy seeks to control the inflation, promote economic growth and ensure employment, avoiding financial imbalances and exchange rate problems that could affect the national economy.
+This policy seeks to control the inflation, promote economic growth and ensure employment, avoiding financial imbalances and exchange problems that may affect the national economy.

 Definition and main objectives

-Monetary policy is the set of measures that regulate the supply and cost of money through interest rates and liquidity controls.
-Its goal is to ensure stable prices and sustained economic growth.
+Monetary policy is the set of measures that regulate the supply and cost of money through interest rates and liquidity control.
+Its goal is to guarantee stable prices and sustained economic growth.

-In addition to controlling inflation, another key objective is to maintain stable employment to generate optimal conditions for development and avoid economic crises caused by abrupt fluctuations in the economy.
+In addition to controlling inflation, another key objective is to keep employment stable to generate optimal development conditions and avoid economic crises caused by abrupt fluctuations in the economy.

 Importance of inflation control

-Controlling inflation is vital because a continuous rise in prices reduces the population's purchasing power and generates economic uncertainty.
+Controlling inflation is vital because a continuous increase in prices reduces the purchasing power of the population and generates economic uncertainty.
 Monetary policy acts to stabilize it.

-By adjusting interest rates, the central bank moderates consumption and investment, cooling demand in times of high inflation, which helps keep prices within sustainable levels.
+By adjusting interest rates, the central bank moderates consumption and investment, cooling demand in times of high inflation, helping to keep prices within sustainable levels.

 Mechanisms to control inflation

-These include the use of interest rates and intervention in financial markets, essential tools for maintaining economic stability and preventing uncontrolled price increases.
+Among them, the use of interest rates and intervention in financial markets stand out, fundamental tools to maintain economic stability and prevent prices from rising uncontrollably.

 Use of interest rates

-Interest rates are the main tool for influencing inflation.
-Raising them makes credit more expensive, which reduces consumption and investment, dampening aggregate demand.
+Interest rates are the main tool to influence inflation.
+By raising them, credit becomes more expensive, which reduces consumption and investment, cooling aggregate demand.

-When inflation is low or the economy needs stimulus, the central bank lowers rates to facilitate access to credit and promote spending and investment, boosting growth.
+When inflation is low or the economy needs stimulus, the central bank lowers rates to facilitate access to credit and promote spending and investment, driving growth.

 This dynamic management ensures that the economy does not overheat, balancing growth with price stability and avoiding excessive inflationary pressures.